JKWA/func_dart_core/README.md

 Dart, unlike some languages that have more advanced type refinement capabilities (e.g., TypeScript or Haskell), doesn't refine types within conditional blocks based on predicates.

-For example, consider the tempting pattern:
+For example, consider this pattern:

 ```dart
 if (isLeft(myEither)) {